ThugShaker3D/Karma-2016-Client/Readme.md

 # Karma's Game Client.
-Aesthetiful's Finobe is an attempt to revive the classic finobe.com experience.

 ## Requirements for building this game client
 To build the source code, you will need MSVC 2019.